DimKaisaris/Querying-Microsoft-Sql-Server/README.md

 ## Session 2
-In this session i will explore our datasets using simple statements as:
+In this session i will explore our datasets using simple statements as: select, limit, distinct, aliasing, where, comment out, order by
+as well as aggregation: max, min, avg, sum, count(*), count(distinct),group by,having **[(see query)](https://github.com/DimKaisaris/Querying-Microsoft-Sql-Server/blob/main/queries/SQLQuery2.sql)**